ddella/Debian11-K8s/Debian11-Docker-K8s.md

     echo "deb http://deb.debian.org/debian bullseye-backports main" | sudo tee -a /etc/apt/sources.list sudo apt update

-### Install the new kernel with the following command:
+Install the new kernel with the following command:
     sudo apt -t bullseye-backports upgrade

-### Once the Kernel has been installed, reboot the server with the command:
+Once the Kernel has been installed, reboot the server with the command:
     sudo reboot

-### List old kernels
+List old kernels, they will be deleted to free disk space.
     dpkg --list | grep linux-image

-### Remove old kernels with the command:
+Remove old kernels with the command:
     sudo apt-get --purge remove linux-image-5.10.0-20-amd64 linux-image-5.10.0-21-amd64

-### After removing the old kernel, it's time to update the grub2 configuration:
+After removing the old kernel, it's time to update the grub2 configuration:
     sudo update-grub2

-### Generate ECC SSH public/private key pair
+Generate ECC SSH public/private key pair
     ssh-keygen -q -t ecdsa -N '' -f ~/.ssh/id_ecdsa <<<y >/dev/null 2>&1

-### K8s requires swap be disabled
 K8s requires that swap partition is disabled on master and worker node of a cluster.

 Disable swap with this command:

-    sudo swapoff -a
+    sudo swapoff -a; sudo sed -i '/swap/d' /etc/fstab

-Edit /etc/fstab and comment the swap line to disable it on future reboots.

-    # UUID=9a4ad891-9f88-85564-89ae-5d730202abc8 none            swap    sw              0       0

 ### Fix backspace/arrows issue with VI in edit mode (Optional)
-I had issues with with `vi`.
+As stated earlier, I had issues with with `vi`.
 The backspace was not working and up/down/left/right arrows had strange behavior.
 To fix the issue, create a file `.vimrc` with the lines below:

     cat > ~/.vimrc << "EOF"
     :set nocompatible
     :set backspace=indent,eol,start
     EOF

+>**Note:** Do it for `root` so when use do `sudo vi <filename>` it will also be applied.

 You should have a standard Debian 11 installation with no graphical user interface, a non-administrative user account with `sudo` and SSH server.